its-the-vibe/github-webhook/README.md

 # github-webhook

-A simple web service which consumes GitHub webhook push notifications with signature verification support.
+A simple web service which consumes GitHub webhook push notifications and publishes to Redis pub/sub

 ## Features